sabotrax/agon-retro-case/README.md

 * Agon board and expansion ports
   * Connect the flat ribbon cables to the expansion ports of the board.
   * Slide the flat ribbon cables into the clip.
 They only fit in one way.
   * Secure the board (4x M3 nuts).
-There should be about 1 mm of space between the flat ribbon cables coming out of the board and the rear keyboard rest.
+There should be about 1 mm of space between the flat ribbon cables at the board and the rear keyboard rest.
-  * Screw the clip onto the holder at the back left.
+  * Screw (3x M3x16) the clip onto the bracket at the rear left.

 * Back wall
   * Fit nuts (1x M3 each) into the horizontal slots on the inner sides.